OpenBMP/OpenBMP.github.io/getting_started.md

 Small deployments with less than 1M prefixes and less than 100,000 updates per day can easily run on a system with 4vCPUs, 4GB RAM and 80GB disk (<1000 IOPS).
 Please **note** that [RPKI validator](https://github.com/RIPE-NCC/rpki-validator-3) tends to take up a bit of memory.
-It would be better if you disabled RPKI validator for a small deployment where you have <= 4GB ram.
+It would be better if you disabled RPKI validator for a small deployment where you have <= 4GB RAM.
 Surprisingly RPKI validator requires greater than 2GB RAM.
-It also is pretty CPU intensive at times.
-Looking to switch RPKI validator for a better memory and cpu focused implementation.
+It is also CPU intensive at times.
+OpenBMP is looking to switch RPKI validator for a better memory and cpu focused implementation.

 ## Docker Containers